camimcl/camimcl/README.md

 ![Camile Marcele GitHub stats](https://github-readme-stats.vercel.app/api?username=camiMcl&show_icons=true&theme=tokyonight)

-#### I have always loved technology since I was a child, passionate about video games and computers.
 #### Now, I'm in the process of learning programming.
 I want to work as a Back-end developer.
 Also, i'm willing to get involved with game development and artificial intelligence.